nrfconnect/Asset-Tracker-Template/docs/common/getting_started.md

 To connect to [nRF Cloud](https://nrfcloud.com), the device must be provisioned to your account.
 You can provision the device using one of the following methods:

-* **Quickstart application**: Use the [Download nRF Connect for Desktop](https://www.nordicsemi.com/Products/Development-tools/nrf-connect-for-desktop/download#infotabs) Quick Start application for a streamlined setup process.
+* **Quickstart application**: Use the [Quick Start app](https://docs.nordicsemi.com/bundle/nrf-connect-quickstart/page/index.html) in the [nRF Connect for Desktop](https://www.nordicsemi.com/Software-and-Tools/Development-Tools/nRF-Connect-for-desktop)`_  for a streamlined setup process.
 * **Manual provisioning**: Follow the detailed steps in the [Provisioning](provisioning.md) documentation.

 The provisioning process establishes the necessary credentials and certificates for secure communication between your device and nRF Cloud.